-All travellers returning to Canada from out of the country, must have a negative COVID-19 test from up to 72 hours before departure and will have to take a COVID-19 test at the airport when they land.
-Starting February 22nd, travellers will quarantine in a designated hotel for three days upon arrival while they await results.
+Until July 5th 11.59pm, all travellers will quarantine in a designated hotel for three days upon arrival while they await results.
 Costs are expected to exceed $2000 and will be at the traveller’s expense.
 Those with negative test results will then be able to quarantine for the remainder of the mandatory two weeks at home, while those with positive tests will be required to quarantine in designated government facilities.
 Find out more from the Government of Canada.
-Additionally, travellers returning to Canada by land border will need a negative PCR COVID-19 test that has been taken in the last 72 hours.